 What, these aren’t flapjacks?!

 OK, these probably aren’t what you or I imagine when we think of flapjacks!
 When I think flapjack, I’m picturing something buttery drizzled in chocolate.
-Luckily, your weaning baby or toddler will love them.
+Luckily, your weaning baby or toddler doesn’t have these preconceived notions!

 This is my most popular recipe EVER!

-Parents message me regularly telling me that these are a staple now in their home.
-Their popularity is probably because they’re so easy to make.
-Honestly, if you can read, grate and stir you can make these.
+Parents message me regularly, telling me these are a staple in their homes.
+Their popularity is because they’re so easy to make.
+Honestly, if you can read, grate and stir, you can make these.
 And they freeze well.

 Try these substitutions and additions to the recipe.